Happyr/developer.happyr.com/_posts/2018-04-09-middleware-event.md

 {% endhighlight %}

-As you can see, when dispatching the ExtractSimpleBusMessage event, you will need to pass the event object, and the DataContainer.
+As you can see, when dispatching the ExtractSimpleBusMessage event, you will need to pass the message, and the DataContainer.

-{% highlight php%}
-// Dispatches the new ExtractSimpleBusMessage event try {
-    $this->eventDispatcher->dispatch(self::EXTRACT_SIMPLEBUS_MESSAGE, new ExtractSimpleBusMessage($message, $container));
-} catch (\Throwable $e) {
-    $this->log('alert', '', ['exception' => $e]);
-}
-{% endhighlight %}
+This way we can access the message and the DataContainer inside our decorators with the use of the getter functions that are set inside the ExtractSimpleBusMessage class.
+The ExtractSimpleBusMessage class uses an the DataContainer object instead of a simple array, since an array is passed by value and not by reference.

 Below you can see the ExtractSimpleBusMessage class.
-The class in it self is very simple, it takes the message, and the DataContainer object as parameters, and adds some getters.
-This is what makes it possible for our decorators to access the DataContainer and add additional data to the message.

 {% highlight php %}
-<?php

 class ExtractSimpleBusMessage extends Event
 {